Rita-Lei/cca-programming-electronics-spring-2017/hw/week9.md

 Here are some notes:

-- Your project should have a significant programming component and electronic comonent.
+- Your project should have a significant programming component and electronic component.
 - It should have some kind of input: maybe a sensor or two, a remote control, a touch control, a computer input -- perhaps through P5?
 - It should have some kind of output: motors, LEDs, a P5 sketch on the web, sound, video playback, a graph of data, etc.
 - It should have an artistic component.